 Biblical Studies 24

-BE5101 Bible Study Methods and Hermeneutics 3
+BE5101 Bible Study Methods and Hermeneutic es 3

 BE5102 Old Testament History I 3

 BE5103 Old Testament History II and Poetry 2

 BE5104 Old Testament Prophets 3

 BE5105 The Gospels 2

 BE5106 Acts and Pauline Epistles 3

-BE5107 Hebrews, General Epistles, and Revelation 3
+BE5107 Hebrews, General Epistles, and Revelat tion 3

-BE5109 Ruth, Psalms, Jonah, and Selected Epistles 3
+BE5109 Ruth, Psalms, Jonah, and Selected Epis tles 3

 NT5110 New Testament Introduction 2

-Systematic The ology 18
+Systematic Theology 18 18

 ST5101 Theological Method and Bibliology 3

 ST5102 Trinitarianism 3

-ST5103 Angelology, Anthropology, and Hamartiology 3
+ST5103 Angelology, Anthropology, and Hamar tiology 3

 ST5104 Soteriology 3

 ST5105 Sanctification and Ecclesiology 3

 ST5106 Eschatology 3

-Ministry and Co mmunication 6
+Ministry and Communication 6

 PM5101 Christian Life and Witness 3

-Approved Communication Course 3
+Approved Communication Course 1 3

 Spiritual Formation 0

-Total Core Requirements 48
+To otal Core Requirements 48

 See the chart on the next page for additional curricular requirements.

-&lt;sup>7 The following courses are approved to meet the communication course requirement for all students: EML5105 Teaching Process and Media Presentations; EML5450 Women Teaching Women; MW5302 Writing for Publication; PM5103 Expository Preaching I; MIM5210 Intercultural Communication; and MIM5540 Applied Biblical Contextualization.
+1 The following courses are approved to meet the communication course requirement for all students: EML5105 Teaching Process and Media Presentations; EML5450 Women Teaching Women; MW5302 Writing for Publication; PM5103 Expository Preaching I; MIM5210 Intercultural Communication; and MIM5540 Applied Biblical Contextualization.
 Chinese-language students may take PM5120 Basics in Biblical Communication.
 Other communication courses may also be approved in consultation with the Division of Ministries and Communication.

-English/Spanish /Chinese Courses 15
+English/Spanish/Chinese Courses 15

 MACS in English and Spanish 15

 HT5200 History of Doctrine 3

-Electives 12
+Electives 1 12

-MACS in Chines e 15
+MACS in Chinese 15

-EML5101 Designing and Leading Effective Ministries 3
+EML5101 Designing and Leading Effective Ministrie s 3

 MIM5340 Ministry in Chinese Contexts 3

-MIM5545 Chinese Historical and Theological Trends 3
+MIM5545 Chinese Historical and Theological Trend S 3

 Open Electives 6

 Total MACS Hours 63

-&lt;sup>8 English and Spanish-language students must take at least one elective course from the Division of Ministries and Communication (CM, EML, MW, PM, or MIM).
+1 English and Spanish-language students must take at least one elective course from the Division of Ministries and Communication (CM, EML, MW, PM, or MIM).
 The remaining 9-10 credit hours of electives may be used for courses from any division.